Democracy: Disruption

 Some democratic governments have experienced sudden state collapse and regime change to an undemocratic form of government.
 Domestic military coups or rebellions are the most common means by which democratic governments have been overthrown.
 (See List of coups and coup attempts by country and List of civil wars.)
-Examples include the Spanish Civil War, the Coup of 18 Brumaire that ended the First French Republic, and the 28 May 1926 coup d'état which ended the First Portuguese Republic.
+Examples include the Spanish Civil War, the Coup of 18 Brumaire that ended the French First Republic, and the 28 May 1926 coup d'état which ended the First Portuguese Republic.
 Some military coups are supported by foreign governments, such as the 1954 Guatemalan coup d'état and the 1953 Iranian coup d'état.
 Other types of a sudden end to democracy include: